Human rights in Costa Rica: Inter-American Human Rights System

-Key Areas of Human Rights
+Key areas

-Women's Rights
+Women's rights

 It is currently illegal to discriminate against women in Costa Rica, the country historically placing large emphasis on promoting gender equality; the constitution pledges equal rights.
 Power disparity does still exist, yet has significantly lessened in recent years.
 Costa Rica ranks third in the developing nations for gender equality.
 Marriage is usually consensual, on the basis on love, with divorces legal and usually favouring women in terms of division of assets and custody of children.

 Free, compulsory primary and secondary education is provided to all women in Costa Rica.
 Both private and public higher university education is also accessible.
 Literacy rates between men and women sit equal at 96%.
 Due to greater access to education, alongside economic necessity, women now constitute approximately 36% of the labour force, predominantly in manufacturing industries.
 Female participation in business and science industries still remains low, despite women now being able to manage and own assets, such as wealth and properties.
 Wage disparity persists, men earning, on average, 23.6% more for the same job.

 Costa Rica has one of the highest levels of female political representation globally.
 Women hold approximately 34% of national seats in parliament and 47% of municipal seats.
 The first female president was Laura Chinchilla Miranda in 2010.
 Women currently hold both the first and second vice presidency positions.
 The right of women to vote was gained in 1948 with the creation of the constitution.

 Pre and post-natal care has been reported as exceptional in Costa Rica, both mother and infant mortality rates low comparative to the rest of the world.
 Contraception is condoned, 80% of women over 18 using some form.
 Abortion, however, is a criminal offence, except for in cases when the mother's life is at risk.
 In Vitro fertilisation was banned in 2000 by the Costa Rican Constitutional Court as it was believed to violate the “inviolability of life” under the constitution, undermining the right of the embryo to life.
 This was overturned in 2012 by the Inter-American Court of Human Rights which declared the ban violated the human right to privacy, to form a family and to reproductive autonomy.
 A debate thus ensued between the importance of human reproductive rights versus the right of the embryo.
 Ultimately, Costa Rica lifted the ban, with severe restrictions.